Introduction

 Another great resource is by Joachim Schork, author and founder of Statistics Globe who wrote a great blog about collapsing data on a unique identifier.

-I learned how to use the left_join
+I learned how to use the left_join function from this blog

 by Sharon